sauravpandey123/PedSleepMAE/README.md

-# PedSleepMAE
+# PedSleepMAE (Pediatric Sleep Masked Autoencoder)
-PedSleepMAE: Generative Model for Multimodal Pediatric Sleep Signals

-## PedSleepMAE was accepted at IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI’24)!
+* PedSleepMAE was accepted at IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI’24)!